Compare wisdom traditions

 Which is right for you?

-There is no "right" between the two.
-Try both.
-Notice which voice your nervous system listens to — the one from Modern, or the one from Japan.
-The answer will not be philosophical; it will be visceral.
-Pick the one that, on a difficult morning, you can actually hear.
+There is no right answer between the two.
+Try both for a week each.
+Pay attention to which voice your body listens to: the one from Modern, or the one from Japan.
+The choice will not be intellectual.
+It will be a feeling on a hard morning.
+Pick the one you can actually hear when you need it.